2024–25 Turkish Cup: Fifth round

-12 Super League, 13 First League, 9 Second League and 4 Third League teams compete in this round.
+12 Super League, 13 First League, 9 Second League and 4 Third League teams competed in this round.
 Seeds were applied in the single-leg round.
-The draw was held on 6 December 2024.The match schedules were announced on 12 November 2024.16 seeded and 3 unseeded teams qualified for the next round.
+The draw was held on 6 December 2024.The match schedules were announced on 12 November 2024.
+16 seeded and 3 unseeded teams qualified for the next round.
 10 Super League, 7 First League and 2 Second League teams qualified to the next round.
-Biggest upset was Kırklarelispor (60) eliminating Adana Demirspor (12).
-Lowest-ranked team qualified for the next round was Kırklarelispor (60).
-Highest-ranked team eliminated was Adana Demirspor (12).
+The biggest upset was Kırklarelispor (60) eliminating Adana Demirspor (12).
+The lowest-ranked team qualified for the next round was Kırklarelispor (60).
+The highest-ranked team eliminated was Adana Demirspor (12).